Jake-Diamond-9/ALPSS/README.md

 # ALPSS
-Prrgram for the automated analysis of photonic Doppler velocimetry spall signals
+Program for the automated analysis of photonic Doppler velocimetry spall signals

+## Installation and Required Packages